For years, product managers have struggled to close the loop by updating users about the features they've requested.

 - If the feature is not added to a Portal, you can follow the steps below.

 Export emails of all who've requested a feature

-In productboard, you can now easily retrieve the emails of all users associated with a feature.
+In productboard, you can export the emails of all users associated with a feature.

 Notify users by email